 Journalist, best-selling author, documentarian

-I have been working in the media for four decades, mostly in the newspaper business for The Wall Street Journal but also in publishing and documentary filmmaking, along with some video interviews and museum exhibits.
-My focus includes stories about business history, leadership, diversity and people who have ventured into new territory: physically, emotionally or socially.
+I have been working in the media for four decades, mostly in the newspaper business for The Wall Street Journal but also writing books and doing documentaries, along with some video interviews and museum exhibits.
+I write about business history, leadership, diversity and people who have ventured into new territory: physically, emotionally or socially.

 For a complete resume, go to LinkedIn: